Golden Curls Willow

 A unique specimen tree valued for its gnarled, twisted golden branches, ideal for creating distinctive winter interest in the home landscape; upright spreading habit, may shed branchlets; use as a solitary for maximum effect

-Golden Curls Willow has forest green foliage throughout the season.
+Golden Curls Willow is primarily valued in the landscape for its highly ornamental weeping form.
+It has forest green deciduous foliage.
 The glossy narrow leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The twisted brown bark and gold branches are extremely showy and add significant winter interest.

 Golden Curls Willow is a dense deciduous tree with a rounded form and gracefully weeping branches.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.